-Broadcast Station Reminder — Quarterly Filings and Requirements: Issues/Programs Lists; Children’s Programming; Commercial Limits; Class A TV Eligibility and AM Measurements
+Broadcast Station Reminder — Quarterly Filings and Requirements: Issues/Programs Lists; Children’s Programming; Commercial Limits; and Class A TV Eligibility

-By Jan.
-10, 2016, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during October, November and December dealing with those issues.
+By April 10, 2016, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during January, February and March dealing with those issues.
 Radio stations must place these documents in their local public inspection files, while TV stations must post these documents to the FCC’s online public file database.
+(Within the next couple of years, radio public files will have to be posted online as well, but that is not yet the case.)

-By this same date, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the fourth quarter of 2015, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.
+By this same date, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the first quarter of 2016, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.

 All radio and TV stations must prepare Issues/Programs lists within ten days after the end of each quarter.
 The quarterly Issues/Programs list is station specific and, therefore, each station should have its own list, describing programming broadcast on that station addressing issues of importance to its viewers or listeners.
 Radio stations need to place these lists in the local public inspection file while TV stations must post these lists online in the FCC public file database.